qmk/qmk.fm_old/_pages/lets_split/index.md

 {% include badge.html path="lets_split" %}

-A split 40% board (4x6 on each half), that using a Pro Micro (or clone), and Serial or I2C to communicate between the halves.
+A split 40% board (4x6 on each half), that uses a Pro Micro (or clone), and Serial or I2C to communicate between the halves.
 Designed by Wootpatoot.

 *Links to purchasable products needed*